-3 years ago I received my Master’s degree at the University of Schloss Seeburg, Austria.
-I took that piece of paper, shook a couple hands, and left the premises never to return.
+3 years ago, I received my Master’s degree at the University of Schloss Seeburg, Austria.
+I took that piece of paper, shook a couple of hands, and left the premises never to return.

 Looking back, there are many things I wish I knew before I signed up.
 Some of those things I’ll share with you here.

 Heads up, Jimmy!
 This article is not meant to persuade you to get an education or to drop out of school.
 You are your own master, the captain of your ship.

 I’m merely reflecting on the years I spent chasing a degree that ultimately has little more than sentimental value to me.

 Let me ask you a question.
 What are you good at?
 What’s your specialty?
 What’s the one thing you can do better than anyone you know?